csswizardry/csswizardry.github.com/_posts/2016-10-15-pure-css-content-filter.md

 opacity: 1;
 ```

-This is all that is really necessary to make the filtering work—it’s actually a
+This is all that is really necessary to make the filtering work — it’s actually a
 very small amount of code.

 ### Highlighting the Current Filter Link